fwhezfwhez/tcpx/README.md

 ```
 //
 ```
-Welcome to provides all language pack example via pull request, you can valid you result stream via [updating...](https://www.baidu.com)
+Welcome to provides all language pack example via pull request, you can valid you result stream refers to unpack http gateway **[5. cross-language gateway](#5-cross-language-gateway)**，

 ### 3.6 Can user design his own message rule rather than tcpx.Message pack rule?
 It's on developing. future tcpx will support two other pack rule: